atlanmod/emfviews/README.md

 EMF Views
 ========

-New: Brand new Enterprise Architecture Views Tutorial.

 Visit the [webpage of the project](http://emfviews.jdvillacalle.com/) for the newest demos and documentation.

+News:

+* Brand new Enterprise Architecture Views Tutorial.

 What is this project about?
 ---------------------------